kubernetes/website/docs/concepts/cluster-administration/cloud-providers.md

 #### Global
 *`username`: Refers to the username of a valid user set in keystone.
 *`password`:Refers to the password of a valid user set in keystone.
-*`auth-url`: The URL of the keystone API used to authenticate.On OpenStack control panels,this can be found at: Access and Security > API Access > Credentials
+*`auth-url`: The URL of the keystone API used to authenticate.
+On OpenStack control panels,this can be found at: Access and Security > API Access > Credentials
 *`tenant-id`: Used to specify the id of the project where you want to create your resources.
 *`domain-id`: Used to specify the id of the domain your user belongs to.